Narain (actor)

-Sunil Kumar, known by his stage name Narain, is an Indian actor, who has starred in Malayalam and Tamil films.
-He made his debut in Adoor Gopalakrishnan's Nizhalkuthu (2002), followed by performances in Malayalam films 4 the People (2004), Achuvinte Amma (2005), and Classmates (2006).
-Narain's Tamil debut was in Mysskin's Chithiram Pesuthadi (2006).
+Sunil Kumar, known by his stage name Narain, is an Indian actor, who works in Malayalam, Tamil and Telugu films.
+He debuted as an actor in Adoor Gopalakrishnan's Nizhalkuthu (2002), followed by the Malayalam films 4 the People (2004), Achuvinte Amma (2005), and Classmates (2006).
+Narain's Tamil and Telugu debuts were in Mysskin's Chithiram Pesuthadi (2006) and Jayaraj's Yuvasena (2004).

-Acting career
+Career

 Narain's first film was Nizhalkuthu.
 His first commercial film, 4 The People, was dubbed in Tamil and Telugu.
 He portrayed a struggling lawyer, Emmanuel John, in Achuvinte Amma and also played a doctor, Jeevan, in Sheelabathi.
 He also played roles in Annorikal and Classmates.
 His debut Tamil movie was Chithiram Pesuthadi.
 Through Panthaya Kozhi, produced by director Lal, he has been re-launched as an independent action hero in the Malayalam film industry.
 In 2008, he did another youth-oriented Malayalam movie Minnaminnikoottam.
 He has acted in more than 20 Malayalam movies.

 Narain worked with director Sathyan Anthikkad in the 2005 movie Achuvinte Amma and again in 2009 in Bhagyadevatha.